zriyansh/signoz.io/docs/userguide/logs.md

     - **Via File or Stdout Logs**

-        Here, the logs of the application are directly collected by the OpeTelemetry receiver using collectors like **filelog receiver** and operators and processors to parse them into the OTEL model.
+        Here, the logs of the application are directly collected by the OpenTelemetry receiver using collectors like **filelog receiver** and operators and processors to parse them into the OTEL model.

         ![Untitled](../../static/img/logs/file_stdout.png)